Bowarc/storage_server/readme.md

     Could really use a dashboard system

 - Front-end
-    It's really basic
-    Some of the CSS is still done inline
+    Uses streaming for upload so it's fast
     A good design is still needed
     But it works

 ## Roadmap
 - [x] The actual server